Common JSON Errors and How to Fix Them Instantly

 {

-"message": "He said \"Hello!\"" // Escaped double quote
+"message": "He said \"Hello!\"" // Double quote is now escaped

 }

-Fix JSON Errors Instantly with Our Validator!
+Fix JSON Errors Instantly with Our Online Validator!

 orochimaru79